Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

 invoke
 ------

-This message requests the invocation of an operation in the specified object.
-The parameter *object* indicates the *id* of the object in which the operation will be invoked.
-The parameter *operation* carries the name of the operation to be executed.
-Finally, the parameter *operationParams* has the parameters needed to execute the operation.
+This message requests running a given operation on the specified object.
+The parameter *object* indicates the *id* of the object in which the operation will run.
+The parameter *operation* carries the name of the operation that should run.
+Finally, the parameter *operationParams* has the parameters passed to the operation.

-The following example shows a request message for the invocation of the operation *connect* on a *PlayerEndpoint* connected to a *WebRtcEndpoint*:
+The following example shows an invocation request for the *connect* operation, to connect a *PlayerEndpoint* with a *WebRtcEndpoint*:

 .. code-block:: json